 In our charitable status we support “The Romney Marsh Historic Churches Trust”, which is very special in this area and Cranbrook Museum.
 “Young Arts”, projects are also organised and subsidised where possible under the supervision of Paul Chapman.

 Jacqueline Schalburg (Chairman)

 The Arts Society High Weald has 325 members drawn from a wide rural catchment area.
 Annual subscriptions are currently £35.00 per person and £65.00 for a couple, payable by standing order on 1st November for the following year.
 Members are also invited to complete a Gift Aid form.

 Each member is entitled to apply to bring a guest three times per year to lectures, booked in advance with the membership secretary.
 There is a small charge of £6.00 for guests.
 Although we try to accommodate as many guests as the venue will allow, we do have to limit the number of guests if the lecture is likely to be very popular.

-In addition we have a waiting list, currently of about 33 applicants.
+In addition we have a waiting list, currently of about 44 applicants.
 It takes approximately 2-3 years based on current resignations, to become a full member.
 There is, however, plenty to enjoy while you are waiting as you are welcome to attend three lectures a year until you become a full member.
-You may also attend as a guest of an existing member, for another three lectures annually, and of course you are generally invited to join outings and study days.
+You may also attend as a guest of an existing member, for another three lectures annually, and of course you are generally invited to join tours, outings and study days.

-We welcome new members in January with an invitation to meet with the committee.
-There are also committee members available at each meeting to answer any questions and to ensure new members are introduced to others and feel a full and valued part of the society.
+Committee members available at each meeting to answer any questions and to ensure new members are introduced to others and feel a full and valued part of the society.